planetarium/bencodex.js/README.md

     tests besides spec test suite, and we've done the best to reach near-100% test coverage.

+ -  *Reducing unnecessary memcpy*:  Instead of creating chunks of `Uint8Array`s and then allocating a large buffer to concatenate the whole data once again, it allocates only the necessary buffer only once.
+It is not just memory-efficient, also time-efficient as memcpy quite takes time.

  -  *Proper binary keys*:  It does not simply depend on `Map<Uint8Array | string, ...>`, which compares its `Uint8Array` keys by reference equality.
 Instead, it implements its own proper dictionary which